DendrouLab/panpipes-benchmarks/README.md

 Panpipes integration was run calling
-`panpipes integration make full` and counting the run time until the process `collate_integration_outputs` which is comparable with the end of the provided R script as it's the step of the pipeline that collates the output of all the integration methods run in parallel.
+`panpipes integration make full`
+For the seurat benchmarks, we count the run time until the process `collate_integration_outputs` which is comparable with the end of the provided R script as it's the step of the pipeline that collates the output of all the integration methods run in parallel.